Can I keep my existing phone number if I move over to Woolworths ?

 What is Woolworths / Telstra’s coverage like ?

-You can check Woolworths coverage on their site.
+You can check Woolworths coverage out on their site.

 What we like about Woolworths 12 Month SIM Only Plans

-Before we get in to it, here are some of the basic questions and answers visitors have concerning Woolworths dealt with.
+Before we get into it, here are some of the basic questions and answers visitors have concerning Woolworths phone service.
 These are standard service elements and not unique to Woolworths.

 - Regular promotions :

 Woolworths undertake regular promotions.
 Watch out for them.
-Without them, Woolworths’ plans, frankly, struggle to stand out in such a clutered Australian market place.
-With a good bonus data offer, sometimes, Woolworths’ plans can be a good buy.
+Without them, Woolworths’ plans, frankly, struggle to stand out in such a cluttered Australian telco market.
+With a good bonus data offer sometimes, Woolworths’ plans can be a good buy.

 - Zero bill shock feature:

-We’ve already commented on the ‘fairness’ of Woolworths ‘Data Bank’ facility.
+We’ve already commented on the ‘fairness’ of Woolworths’ ‘Data Bank’ facility.
 Woolies also offer a ‘zero bill shock’ feature – the ability to set a ‘hard stop’ at your data limit.
-Postpaid plans like this are convenient but users also need to be aware that many charges can be applies to their account for non core service fees.
+Postpaid plans like this are convenient, but users also need to be aware that many charges can be applied to their account for non-core service fees.
 Examples include International Calls and extra data.
 Woolworths offers you the chance to have your data service stop when it gets to your plan inclusion limit.
-(So, for example, if your plan had 5GB of data built in, when you got to that 5GB limit, your mobile data would stop.
-This means you can avoid the $10/GB fees that 28% of Australians pay.
+(So, for example, if your plan have 5GB of data built in, your mobile data stops when you get to that 5GB limit.
+This means you can avoid the $10/GB fees that 28% of Australians pay.)